|

 Wet

 You’ll want to use the same method on wet hair.
-It’s crucial to note wet hair is much more vulnerable and susceptible to hair breakage.
-So, you’ll want to start at the ends and slowly detangle working upwards.
+It’s crucial to note that damp hair is much more vulnerable to breakage.

-Using a detangler or leave-in treatment can also make the hair easier to brush.
+Using a detangler or leave-in treatment can also make the hair easier to brush

 Brushing Your Hair Depending On Your Hair Type